VOX SOUND EQUIPMENT LIMITED (VSEL) AC50s

 Large box amps, solid state rectified - 1968-1970

-"Vox Sound Equipment Limited" sprang from the ruin of Jennings Musical Instruments in the summer of 1968, taking over a good part of its predecessor's stock - some of it evidently produced in 1967.
-It seems likely that these were sold still with JMI serial number plates on the back panel.
+"Vox Sound Equipment Limited" sprang from the ruin of Jennings Musical Instruments in the summer of 1968, taking over a good part of its predecessor's stock - some of it evidently produced in late 1967.
+It seems likely that a number of JMI-made AC50s were sold by VSEL still with JMI serial number plates on the back panel.

-The new serial plates (see below) were doubtless reserved for newly-made AC50s, which have "A VOX Product" on their control panels, rather than for older stock.
+The new serial plates (see below) were evidently reserved for amps newly-made by VSEL, indicated also by the legend "A VOX Product" on their control panels.

 Surprisingly few AC50s seem to have had VSEL plates though - which is probably to say that relatively few were made.
 The company certainly struggled financially in the face of stiff competition from Marshall, Laney, Orange, Hiwatt, and growing numbers of overseas manufacturers.

 To date (August 2017) the highest serial number encountered is 1073, at the foot of his page.